• Home

 • Contact

 Waiting outside the green room before appearing on The Dr. Oz Show.
 The name of the segment was the “7-Day Crash Diet” featuring a medical influencer’s diet for weight loss.
 All three of us were inundated with cheers and whistles.
-Unfortunately, the fact that all three of us had shrunk our bodies was the only interesting thing about us that day.
+Unfortunately, the fact that we had shrunk our bodies was the only interesting thing about us that day.
 (A well-dressed male on the streets of Manhattan even asked me to marry him after the taping of that show!)

 Diet-Wellness Culture Objectifies Women